-(1) The tract or parcel of land to be developed has a public water system or will be connected to the public water system, or the Planning Board determines that adequate wells can be established for each residential unit without risk of contamination or interference with existing wells or groundwater on abutting properties and wells to be located within the proposed residential development.

-(2) The tract or parcel of land to be developed is connected to the public sewer system or will be connected to the public sewer system, or the Planning Board determines that adequate on-site subsurface wastewater disposal systems can be established for each residential unit without risk of contamination or interference with existing wells, groundwater and wastewater disposal systems on abutting properties and within the proposed residential development.

-(3) The tract or parcel of land to be developed contains one or more of the following types of open space:

-(i) Land which is active farmland or which adjoins or abuts active farmland.

-(ii) Land which contains an existing trail system used by the public or which can provide a link to existing trails.

-(iii) Land which contains or adjoins a significant wildlife habitat or other rare and irreplaceable natural area(s), as determined by the Department of Inland Fisheries and Wildlife or the Town of Cumberland.

-(iv) Land which may provide physical or visual access to water bodies, including the ocean, lakes, ponds, rivers, streams, and brooks.

-(v) Land which contains or adjoins a Resource Protection District, as shown on the Official Zoning Map of the Town of Cumberland. (vi) Land which adjoins or abuts an existing parcel of land which constitutes open space.

-(vii) Land which is suitable for passive recreational activities.
+- (1) The tract or parcel of land to be developed has a public water system or will be connected to the public water system, or the Planning Board determines that adequate wells can be established for each residential unit without risk of contamination or interference with existing wells or groundwater on abutting properties and wells to be located within the proposed residential development. - (2) The tract or parcel of land to be developed is connected to the public sewer system or will be connected to the public sewer system, or the Planning Board determines that adequate on-site subsurface wastewater disposal systems can be established for each residential unit without risk of contamination or interference with existing wells, groundwater and wastewater disposal systems on abutting properties and within the proposed residential development. - (3) The tract or parcel of land to be developed contains one or more of the following types of open space: - (i) Land which is active farmland or which adjoins or abuts active farmland. - (ii) Land which contains an existing trail system used by the public or which can provide a link to existing trails. - (iii) Land which contains or adjoins a significant wildlife habitat or other rare and irreplaceable natural area as determined by the Department of Inland Fisheries and Wildlife or the Town of Cumberland. - (iv) Land which may provide physical or visual access to water bodies, including the ocean, lakes, ponds, rivers, streams, and brooks. - (v) Land which contains or adjoins a Resource Protection District as shown on the Official Zoning Map of the Town of Cumberland. - (vi) Land which adjoins or abuts an existing parcel of land which constitutes public open space. - (vii) Land which is suitable for passive recreational activities.

-ARTICLE III Conservation Subdivision

-§250-6 Conservation Subdivision Standards.

-A. Conservation-Subdivision Option.
+§250-6 CONSERVATION SUBDIVISION DEVELOPMENT STANDARDS

-The Conservation Subdivision option replaces the Clustered Subdivision option in the Rural Residential 1 (RR1) and Rural Residential 2 (RR2) zoning districts.
+A. Conservation Subdivision Option.
+The conservation subdivision option replaces the cluster subdivision option in the Rural Residential 1 (RR1) and Rural Residential 2 (RR 2) zoning districts.

-Conservation Subdivisions are designed to preserve sensitive and/or natural areas including, but not limited to, farmland, wetlands, active trail systems, land which provides a buffer around a sensitive wildlife habitat or other natural area(s), land which provides physical or visual access to a water body, land which is suitable for passive recreation, and land which abuts or adjoins an existing open space.
+Conservation residential developments are designed to preserve sensitive and/or natural areas including, but not limited to, farmland, wetlands, active trail systems, land which provides a buffer around a sensitive wildlife habitat or other natural area, land which provides physical or visual access to a water body, land which is suitable for passive recreation, and land which abuts or adjoins an existing public opens space.

-B. Minimum Common Open Space Requirement.

-At least 50% of the total area of the tract or parcel of land being developed must be maintained as Ceommon Oopen Sspace and not included in the individual building lots.
+B. Minimum Open Space Requirement At least 50% of the total area of the tract or parcel of land being developed must be maintained as open space and not included in the individual building lots.